Reviews You Can Rely On

 If price is a top concern, the best helmet value is the Giro Ratio Mips.
 Despite its affordable price, it delivered the second-best Impact Test performance.
 It also performs much better than average across the board, in comfort, warmth, and ventilation, yet sells for one of the lowest prices.

 Our expert reviews can help you find just the right ski gear.
-We have you covered with in-depth reviews of the best outerwear, including our favorite ski jackets, best ski pants, and the best ski gloves to keep you comfortable on the mountain.
+We have you covered with in-depth reviews of the best outerwear, including our favorite ski jackets, ski pants, and ski gloves to keep you comfortable on the mountain.

-Editor's Note: We updated this review on November 19, 2024, testing the entire lineup of 2025 products.
-This update includes impact testing data for each helmet conducted by an accredited testing lab to augment our extensive hands-on testing.
+Editor's Note: We updated this review on December 11, 2024, to add additional Impact Testing data and charts for the entire lineup of 2025 products.
+The impact testing for each helmet was conducted by an accredited testing lab to augment our extensive hands-on testing.

 Top 12 Ski Helmets - Test Results